-The service name is a unique identifier of a service in the current cluster.
-Services use the service name + access port combination to access one another.
+A service name uniquely identifies a service in a cluster.
+Services can use service name + access port to access each other.

 Yes.
-To do this, you can log in to your CVM and run the
+You can log in to your CVM and run the

 docker login command to log in to the third-party image repository and pull the image.

-For more information, see Setting Limit on Service Resources.
+For more information, please see Setting the Resource Limit of Workload.

-Applications in the container will have true root permissions when this option is enabled.
-We recommend that you enable this option when you need to perform higher-level system operations on applications in the container, for example, building an NFS server.
+If this option is enabled, applications in a container will have true root permissions.
+We recommend that you enable this option when you need to perform high-level system operations on the applications in the container, for example, when building an NFS server.

 Yes.
 Both rolling update and quick update are supported.

-If you have not set a startup command or the default startup command is
+If the startup command is not set or the default startup command is

-bash, the container will exit once the startup procedure is completed.
-The process with PID 1 must be a resident process in the container to keep the container running.
-Otherwise, the container exits when this procedure ends.
-For some images such as centos, you can create services by running the
+bash, the container will exit after the startup procedure is completed.
+To keep the container running, the process in the container with PID set to 1 must be the permanent process.
+Otherwise, the container exits when this process ends.
+For some images like CentOS, you can create services by using

-sleep 800000 must be placed in different rows when you specify the parameters in the console.
+sleep 800000 must be entered in different rows in the console.

-Currently, certain images cannot start when the default parameters are used.
-These include clearlinux, ros, mageia, amazonlinux, ubuntu, clojure, crux, gcc, photon, java, debian, oraclelinux, mono, bash, buildpack-deps, golang, sourcemage, swift, openjdk, centos, busybox, docker, alpine, ibmjava, php, and python.
+Currently, the images that cannot be started using default parameters include clearlinux, ros, mageia, amazonlinux, ubuntu, clojure, crux, gcc, photon, java, debian, oraclelinux, mono, bash, buildpack-deps, golang, sourcemage, Swift, openjdk, centos, busybox, docker, alpine, ibmjava, php, and python.